Theme

 TencentDB Agent Memory is a local memory plugin for AI agents, presented around symbolic short-term memory and layered long-term memory.

 The repository presents a memory system that can integrate with OpenClaw and Hermes, use local SQLite defaults, offload verbose tool logs, preserve drill-down traces, and organize longer-term memory into layered conversation, atom, scenario, and persona structures.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is